 The Trustee explained that pursuant to the Claims Procedures Order, the next steps in the claims resolution process are for the Trustee to file a written response to the Claim, for Claimant to submit additional information in support of the Claim, and for the Court to conduct a Sufficiency Hearing on the Claim.
 Id.
-She advised that "[i]f the court does not agree with your argument at the [S]ufficiency [H]earing, the claim will be disallowed and Ms. Gordon will not receive any compensation for the claim."
-Id. at 2.
-She also explained that if, at the Sufficiency Hearing, the Court agrees with Claimant's argument, it will thereafter schedule an "evidentiary hearing" at
+She advised that "[i]f the court does not agree with your argument at the [S]ufficiency [H]earing, the claim will be disallowed and you will not receive any compensation for the claim."
+Id.
+She also explained that if, at the Sufficiency Hearing, the Court agrees with Claimant's argument, it will thereafter schedule an "evidentiary hearing" at which the Court will determine whether Claimant is entitled to receive any money on account of the Claim.
+Id.